camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-experession-language.html.md

 ### External context variables with Spring and CDI

-If the process engine is integrated with Spring or CDI, It is possible to access Spring and CDI beans inside of expressions.
+If the process engine is integrated with Spring or CDI, it is possible to access Spring and CDI beans inside of expressions.
 Please see the corresponding sections for [Spring][] and [CDI][] for more information.
 The following example shows the usage of a bean which implements the `JavaDelegate` interface as delegateExecution.